inverse-inc/packetfence/addons/nthash_AD_attribute/README.md

 Once the server reboot, go in Active Directory Users and Computers and change a password of a user (Robert).
 Then open c:\ProgramData\HashingPasswordFilter.log, you will see that Robert´s password has been changed.
-Then now launch adsiedit.msc and edit the robert user, you will see the ntPassword attribute that contain the password´s NTHASH.
+Then now launch adsiedit.msc and edit the robert user, you will see the ntPassword attribute that contains the password´s NTHASH.

 # Freeradius configuration

-First we have to configure ldap connection, in /usr/local/pf/raddb/modules edit ldap file and add ad_user and ad_computer configuration:
+First we have to configure the ldap connection, in /usr/local/pf/raddb/modules edit ldap file and add ad_user and ad_computer configuration:

 ```
 ldap ad_user {